Whether you’re a bartender, a receptionist or a nanny, here's how much you can earn working in Australia.

 If you’re looking for a job with a great schedule, reception is an ideal option.
 Hours usually fall between 9am and 5pm, leaving you plenty of time for an after-work ocean swim during the summer months (December to February).
 In Australia, a receptionist role generally pays above the minimum wage, depending on your experience.

 Most businesses need someone well-presented and friendly at front of house to keep their clientele happy, so the demand is high.
 Be sure to put out lots of applications and don’t forget to dress up and be friendly during your interview.
 Your hostel might even be an easy place to start your search.
 Ask the manager if they could use someone to manage their front of house.

 Australia’s cities and regional areas are always developing, which means there are plenty of construction jobs that are perfect for working holiday makers.
-In addition to plentiful work, construction allows you to move around the country, improve your skills and even qualify for a second-year visa if you complete three months of eligible work in a regional area.
+In addition to plentiful work, construction allows you to move around the country and improve your skills.
+If you are on a Working Holiday visa (Subclass 417), you may even qualify for a second-year visa if you complete three months of eligible work in a regional area.

 To work construction, you’ll need to hold a valid White Card, which shows that you’re prepared to work safely on a construction site.
 A White Card course generally takes only one day to complete and typically costs less than AUD $50.
 Some classes may include a personal equipment pack for an additional cost, which provides equipment like gloves, boots and safety glasses.

 The average wage for construction work varies depending on your skills and experience, but these types of jobs often offer a daily rate above the minimum wage.
 Many construction jobs also offer overtime penalty rates, so you’ll earn extra cash for extra hours.
 You may be able to secure a higher wage if you have skills in handling power tools, carpentry or renovation.